 Having orthodontic treatment in childhood is ideal in order to take advantage of a youngster's natural growth processes to help move the teeth into proper alignment.
 Like the rest of the body, the teeth and jaws are now changing rapidly.
 So at this time it's possible (for example) to create more room for teeth in a crowded mouth by using a “palatal expander” to rapidly widen the upper jaw.
 This phase of growth modification can shorten overall treatment time and ensure the best result if additional orthodontic appliances are needed.

-But remember, healthy teeth can be moved at any age, so you've never “missed the boat” for orthodontic treatment.
+But remember, healthy teeth can be moved at any age, so you've never “missed the boat” for Orthodontist Treatment in Fremont.
 In fact, about one in five of today's orthodontic patients is an adult.
 Several new technological developments — including tooth-colored ceramic braces, clear aligners and invisible lingual braces — have made orthodontic appliances less evident, and enhanced the treatment experience for grown-ups.
 Before treatment, adults are carefully examined for signs of periodontal (gum) disease, which will be brought under control before treatment begins.

 When you imagine someone wearing braces, you probably picture small metal brackets bonded to the front of the teeth, with a thin wire running through them.
 This time-tested style remains very popular — but it's no longer the only option.
 Clear braces use brackets made of ceramic or plastic which, except for the slim archwire, are hardly visible.
 Lingual braces are just like traditional metal braces — except they're bonded to the back of your teeth (the tongue side) so that no one can see them.